Skip to main content

 Minimum dependency age Jump to heading

-Deno can refuse to install any package version that is younger than a configured age.
+Deno refuses to install package versions younger than a configured age.
 This is a cheap, broad defence against npm supply-chain attacks: malicious versions are usually detected and yanked within days, so delaying installs by a similar window catches the bulk of them.

-You can configure the same control in three places; pick whichever fits the project:
+You can configure the same control in several places; pick whichever fits the project:

 • deno.json, apply project-wide: